kesc23/woocommerce-product-by-category/readme.txt

 5. Final mobile view of the sliders

 == Changelog ==

+= 2.2.0 =
+* Changed shortcode generation form to include the new Card Styles.
+* Created the new [SLIDEIT_SHOW_CONTAINER].
+The old [WPC_SHOW_CONTAINER] still works but without the cards.
+* Added the Seamless Card style.
+* Added the Dummy Product image.

 = 2.1.3 =
 * fixed bug causing fatal error while loading the plugin